Social Science BA

 Requirements for Blended BA + MA in Social Science

-The blended program allows the three courses below to be counted toward a bachelor’s degree and toward a master’s degree.
+The blended program allows the courses below to count toward both degrees.
 This course sequence is offered within the Career and Life Planning (CLP) area of concentration (AoC) in the BA in Social Science and Minor in Career and Life Planning.
-Students who take these three courses earn the Facilitating Career Development Training Certificate.
+Students who take these three courses earn the National Career Development Association certified Career and Life Planning professional certificate.
 This certificate is required for professionals to pursue the NCDA's Global Career Development Facilitator and the Certified Career Services Provider (CCSP) certification, which allows them to work in a variety of career development settings.

 Course | Title | Units |